 Stiff-haired Sunflower is a native erect perennial forb growing on stems from 2 to 6-1/2 feet high.
 Stems have stiff short hairs and are frequently a deep reddish color.

 The leaves are mostly all opposite leaves with short stalks, 0.4 - 2 cm long.
 Blades are 6.5-18 cm long x 1-8 cm wide.
 They are rough above and hairy under with dotted glands.
 Leaf shape is lanceolate to ovate.
 Bases are truncate to broadly rounded, with 3 main veins rising from the base.
 Margins of the larger leaves have some coarse serrate teeth.

 The floral array is a few flower heads on thick stalks, 1 to 5 cm long, and not numerous (1 to 7), atop the stem.

 Flower: Flowers are of two types, ray florets and disc florets.
 The central disc has 40+ disc florets with yellow corolla tubes with 5 pointed lobes at the opening.
 These are bisexual fertile flowers with 5 stamens that have yellow to dark brown or black anther appendages which surround a single style. (yellow is said to be more common).
 These flowers are surrounded by 10 to 15 ray florets with yellow corollas and yellow rays which are 15 to 20 mm long.
 These are not fertile.
 The entire flower is 1-3/4 to 3-1/2 inches wide.
 The flower head is enclosed by a series of green phyllaries (bracts) that number 18 to 25 and are usually loose and spreading but not reflexed, lanceolate in shape and the margins usually have fine hair if not the entire outer surface but no gland-dotting on the outer surface.

 Seed: Fertile flowers produce a dry cypsela, 4 to 4.5 mm long, that has two small awns.
-Seeds are disbursed by dropping or by the wind.
+Seeds are dispersed by dropping or by the wind.
 Like most seeds of Helianthus these require at least 30 days of cold stratification for germination.